NUU-Solutions/CUU/README.md

                 ID: 5003,
                 Total: 3.69
             }
         ]
     }
 }
 ```
-to be loaded again later by just
+to be loaded again later by
 ```
 Customer MainCustomer;
 LoadFromFile<CUU>( "Customer.cuu", MainCustomer );